DroidsOnRoids/jspoon/README.md

 Retrofit converter is available [here][retrofit-converter].

 ### Other libraries/inspirations
-* [jsoup][jsoup] - all HTML parsing in Jspoon is made by this library
+* [jsoup][jsoup] - all HTML parsing in jspoon is made by this library
 * [webGrude][webGrude] - when I had an idea I found this library.
 It was the biggest inspiration and I used some ideas from it
-* [Moshi][Moshi] - I wanted to make Jspoon work with HTML the same way as Moshi works with JSON.
+* [Moshi][Moshi] - I wanted to make jspoon work with HTML the same way as Moshi works with JSON.
 I adapted caching mechanism (fields and adapters) from it.
-* [jsoup-annotations][jsoup-annotations] - similar to Jspoon
+* [jsoup-annotations][jsoup-annotations] - similar to jspoon

 [//]: #
    [jsoup]: <https://jsoup.org/>